awslabs/scale-out-computing-on-aws/docs/workshops/TKO-Scale-Out-Computing/modules/04-web-login.md

     ![](../../../imgs/install-10.png)

     !!! note
         Your web browser will warn you about a certificate problem with the site.
 To open the webpage, you must authorize the browser to trust the self-signed security certificate.
-In a production deployment, you would upload a Server Certificate to the Elastic Load Balancer endpoint.

-1. Log in using the web UI using the following credentials:
+1. Log in using the web UI using credentials you provided in the CloudFormation template username and password parameters:

-    username: admin

-    password: passw0rd (use a zero instead of 'o')

 ## Step 3: Launch remote desktop server